xbeheydt/docker-compose-my-services/README.md

-# My services server setup
+# 🐳 Docker Compose - My services

-TODO : Add description and title too
-TODO : Add color with emoji

-## Docker Compose Services
+This repository helps to backup my services settings and how to use them.

+## 🛠️ How to run

 **Makefile**